outsinre/outsinre.github.com/_posts/2015-08-21-virtualbox.md

    *VBoxGuestAddiontions.iso* supports file sharing, mouse switch etc between *host* and *guest*.
 WE will install this toolbox after entering *WindowsXP* VM.
 8. sharedfolder

    Create a folder for share on host and mount it on guest.

    After entering VM, open Windows Explorer and look for it under "My Networking Places", "Entire Network", "VirtualBox Shared Folders", "\\\Vboxsvr".

    By right-clicking on a shared folder and selecting "Map network drive" from the menu that pops up, you can assign a drive letter to that shared folder.

-If don't assign a drive letter, each time to access the shared, we have to find it under "\\\Vboxsvr".
+   If you don't assign a drive letter, each time to access the shared, we have to find it under "\\\Vboxsvr".

    If you cannot locate the shared folder under Windows Explorer/Network, check if Network Discovery is turned on in Control Panel (default for Home networking type).
 You can also try CMD: